picnichealth/slate/source/resources/encounters/_laboratory_test.md

 #### URL Parameters
 Parameter | Data Type | Description
 --------- | --------- | -----------
-effectiveDate | String | The date of the laboratory test performer | [MedicalPractitioner](#medical-practitioners) | The medical practitioner who performed the diagnostics result | Array of [Observation](#observations) | The lab test panels for the laboratory test conclusion | String | The conclusion or narrative of the laboratory test
+date | String | The date of the laboratory test performer | [MedicalPractitioner](#medical-practitioners) | The medical practitioner who performed the diagnostics result | Array of [Observation](#observations) | The lab test panels for the laboratory test conclusion | String | The conclusion or narrative of the laboratory test